Before visiting - please first check the Western Australia COVID-19 travel restrictions and follow the required physical distancing practices.

 Once established, Phytophthora cinnamomi is impossible to eradicate and causes the death of many species.

 Also, please consider whether you're confident at finding your way around the bush, as there are no marked walking tracks.

 There's no vehicle access to the reserve, so exploring is done on foot.
 Do not disturb or remove plants, animals, historical or archaeological items.
 If you come across nest boxes on trees, do not approach or disturb them.

 Before you leave, please check you’ve taken all your rubbish with you.

 Please note that wildlife surveillance cameras are in use on the reserve.

 How to get there

-Kojonup is about 263km (a 3-hour drive) south-east from Perth and about 184km (a 2-hour drive) north-west of Albany.
+Kojonup is approximately 263km (3-hour drive) south-east from Perth and about 184km (2-hour drive) north-west from Albany.